sallonoroff/sallonoroff.github.io/_posts/2009-04-08-on-twitter.md

 {% include mydots.html %}

-You can find my (t)witterings at [twitter.com/sallonoroff](http://twitter.com/sallonoroff).
+**PS.** You can find my (t)witterings at [twitter.com/sallonoroff](http://twitter.com/sallonoroff).
 (Don't worry if you can't be arsed with reading it &#8211; i aim to have my twitter feed plugged into this blog at some point, so i can bore you in stereo)